General Student FAQ

-Your field instructor will conduct a mid-term oral evaluation of how well your field work is progressing.
+Your practicum instructor will conduct a mid-term oral evaluation of how well your practicum work is progressing.
 In addition, he or she will submit a final report to your advisor, assessing your skills across a range of practice behaviors within larger competency areas.
 Your advisor makes the final determination of your grade.
-For more details on the field evaluation policies and how to prepare, go to the Field Education Manual.
+For more details on practicum evaluation policies and how to prepare, go to the Practicum Learning Manual.

-I’m not satisfied with my field evaluation.
+I’m not satisfied with my practicum evaluation.
 Who can I talk to?

-You should first speak to your field instructor about your concerns related to your evaluation.
+You should first speak to your practicum instructor about your concerns related to your evaluation.
 As a social work student, you should be able to raise questions in a respectful and professional manner, even if it feels uncomfortable.
-You can also discuss your concerns with your advisor, the staff of the Office of Advising, or the Assistant Dean of Field Education.
+You can also discuss your concerns with your advisor, the staff of the Office of Advising, or the Assistant Dean of Practicum Learning.
 Please remember this is an educational experience that requires dialogue and critical thinking.
 If you have concerns, let us know; we are here to ensure that you can obtain the best education possible.